-Sr. Miriam spent 3 years searching before she found the perfect location for this new house of prayer: Pevely, Missouri.
-The property, on the bluffs overlooking the Mississippi River, had been the summer home of Frank and Marie McNaughton.
-After the death of her husband, Marie McNaughton was holding out for the right buyer for the property.
+Sr. Miriam spent three years searching before she found the perfect location for a new house of prayer in Pevely, MO.
+The property on the bluffs overlooking the Mississippi River had been the summer home of Frank and Marie McNaughton.
+After the death of her husband Marie McNaughton held out for the right buyer for the property.
 According to Sr. Miriam, Mrs. McNaughton wanted someone to buy the property who would have a religious affiliation.

 The property was acquired on June 17, 1977 and construction began in a humble way.
-They started by converting the garage into a single cabin – the first hermitage.
-Construction moved slowly, but as word of this new ministry spread, generous gifts of prayer, money, skill, and materials were donated.
-In time, construction began on three individual hermitages facing the river.
-Eventually, six more hermitages, bordering the woods, were added.
+This started by converting the garage into the first hermitage.
+Construction moved slowly, but as word of this new ministry spread, gifts of prayer, money, skill, and materials were made.

 In time, Sr. Miriam moved on to other ministries.
 When the Abbey closed in 1984, and the property sold to a private developer, Fr.
-Wilfrid stayed on at Vision of Peace, serving the many guests who came for spiritual renewal and a return to serenity.
+Wilfrid stayed at Vision of Peace.

 In 1994, Fr.
 Wilfrid left Vision of Peace in the care of lay directors.
-Today, Vision of Peace continues the fruit of their labors; it is a place of peace, prayer, rest, and solitude.
-Managed by a volunteer Board of Directors, Vision of Peace remains an oasis of calm amidst our busy, plugged-in culture.
+Today, Vision of Peace continues as a place of peace, prayer, rest, and solitude, and is managed by a volunteer Board.